Mnster00/NJ_socialmedia/readme.md

 - `nanjing_sentiment_data.csv` contains aggregated sentiment data for the analyzed posts.
 - `Post_NonSensitive.csv` provides a sample of 450 anonymized posts for reference.

+## Full Dataset Access

+For academic purposes, the complete dataset of 76,288 image-text posts is available.
+To request access to this dataset, please contact Professor Lu Zhengyang at luzhengyang@jiangnan.edu.cn.
+Please note that this full dataset is intended for academic research only and should be used in compliance with all relevant ethical guidelines and data protection regulations.

 ## Ethical Considerations

-We have taken care to comply with Weibo's Terms of Service by not sharing individual user posts.
+We have taken care to comply with Weibo's Terms of Service by not sharing individual user posts publicly.
 The provided sample has been anonymized to protect user privacy.
+Researchers accessing the full dataset are expected to maintain the same level of privacy and ethical standards in their use of the data.

 ## Citation

-If you use this data or code in your research, please cite: (Add citation information here)
+If you use this data or code in your research, please cite.

-## Contact

-For questions or further information, please contact: (Add contact information here)